light5551/docs-opmanual_autolab/book/opmanual_autolab/30_watchtowers/41_watchtower_placement.md

 ## Connection of the watchtowers

+Beside the placement of Watchtowers, they should be connected via Ethernet cables, using a Power over Ethernet (PoE) approach.
+To use this, please make use of the watchtower19-B version and a suitable switch connection.
-Beside the placement of Watchtowers, they should be connected via ethernet cables.
-At ETH, the Watchtowers are first connected to switches, that are connected to our router.
-At ETHZ, all of the Autolab is on a stage, and we pull the cables directly from underneath it, to keep the track clean from cables.

-Then we have one PC connected via ethernet to the router, for faster and more reliable communication with the watchtowers.
+At ETH Zurich, the Watchtowers are connected to a main switch, which is connected to our router.
+Also, all of the Autolab is on a stage, and we pull the cables directly from underneath it, to keep the track clean from cables.
+Then we have one PC connected via Ethernet to the router, for faster and more reliable communication with the Watchtowers.

+Note: if you do not use PoE, prepare your USB chargers and cables that support 2.4A output.

 ### Recommended network setup